ModdingAPIs/CloverAPI/README.md

 - See the [BepInEx](https://docs.bepinex.dev/api/index.html)
   and [Harmony](https://harmony.pardeike.net/articles/intro.html) docs for the basics of modding.
 - See the [CloverAPI documentation](https://ingoh.net/cloverapi/) for more information on how to use the API.
-- Ask around in the [CloverPit Discord](https://discord.gg/zTAZ9erd5g)'s modding channel if you need help.
+- Ask around in the [Panik Games Discord](https://discord.gg/ytgv)'s modding channel if you need help.
 - Check out the [Example Mod](https://github.com/IngoHHacks/CloverPitExampleMod) for a basic mod structure and some example usages of the API.